Factbox: No-deal Brexit - what it might mean for UK economy

 Finance minister Philip Hammond has built up a fiscal war-chest to spend more in case of a Brexit shock to the economy.

-But he has also warned that a no-deal Brexit would jeopardize the government’s plans to end austerity because the economy would grow more slowly, hurting tax revenues.
+But he has also warned that a no-deal Brexit would jeopardise the government’s plans to end austerity because the economy would grow more slowly, hurting tax revenues.

 Johnson and Hunt have said they would cut taxes if they become prime minister, putting further strain on the budget.